 The ideal green energy production mix would generate free-carbon power with a minimum social and environmental impact.
 The repercussions of floating solar panels installations are still unknown.

 Some environmental monitoring is being made to give some clarity on the subject and, on the long run, being considered when defining new policies and legislation.
 The researchers believe some of the impacts may include the blocking of the light in the water, influencing the feeding and reproduction pattens of algae, which can consequently reduce the oxygen in the water, harming the wildlife and impacting the whole ecosystem.
-Another possible impact is the interference with the exchange of greenhouse gases such as methane between the water and atmosphere.
+Interference with greenhouse gas exchange between the atmosphere and water, such as methane, is another potential effect.
 However, the impact will vary with the different panels designs, area and landscapes.

 News originally published on Eos.